h2floh/ServerlessAKS/README.md

 ![Price comparison](images/2019-07-26_14-28-45.jpg)

 So Virtual-Node / Virtual-Kubelet is great to extend your AKS with Batch jobs or add one Windows Pod to a linux cluster.
 Or to extend it with a GPU!
-But a Serverless AKS based on Virtual-Kubelet is cumbersome and also not economically.<br/><br/>
+But a Serverless AKS based on Virtual-Kubelet is cumbersome and also not economical.<br/><br/>

 The best tip I got was just deallocate your node if you just use your AKS for dev/test/upskill!
-<br/>**Thumps up for this Tip by Mani!**
+<br/>**Thumps up for this tip by Mani!**